Weight Loss

 Telehealth appointments are entirely virtual.
 They let you connect with your provider using your phone, computer, or tablet from the comfort of your home or the location of your choice.

 During your telehealth appointment, your provider completes an online health assessment, discusses your current medications, and asks what you’ve tried so far to lose weight.
-Based on your BMI and overall health, your provider works with you to tailor a treatment plan that aligns with your specific weight loss needs, goals, medical condition, and lifestyle.
+Based on your BMI and overall health, your provider works with you to tailor a treatment plan that aligns with your specific weight loss needs, goals, medical condition, and lifestyle and that may include medication.

 With a telehealth appointment, you usually pay online at the time of your appointment.
 And, as with an in-person visit, your provider can submit your prescription before the end of your appointment, so it’s ready for pick-up or delivery fast.